mihastele/aimlapi-chat-ui/README.md

 - Store configuration and API settings in a SQLite database
 - Secure storage of API keys using encryption
 - SearxNG integration for enhanced search capabilities
+- Chat history storage in the database
+- NEW CHAT functionality to start fresh conversations

+## TODO Features
 - Search engine selection for SearxNG (Google, Bing, DuckDuckGo, etc.)
 - Deep thinking mode for more thoughtful responses
-- Chat history storage in the database
-- NEW CHAT functionality to start fresh conversations
+- Add image and docs input

 ## Showcase